John Purvey: Biography

-Historians by the 1980s characterized Purvey's reputation as "a largely posthumous concoction of dubious connections, unwarranted assumptions, and, in some cases, mere speculation."
+Historians by the 1980s characterised Purvey's reputation as "a largely posthumous concoction of dubious connections, unwarranted assumptions, and, in some cases, mere speculation."

 He was born around 1354 in Lathbury, near Newport Pagnell in the county of Buckinghamshire, England.
-If he translated the Bible, he must have been a great scholar, however there is no record of him attending or graduating university.
-He become a priest on 13 March 1377, or 1378.
+If he translated the Bible, he must have been a great scholar, however there is no record of him attending or graduating from university.
+He became a priest on 13 March 1377, or 1378.
 It has been assumed by previous generations of scholars that Purvey became acquainted with Wycliffe's ideas in Oxford.
 In around 1382, Purvey lived with Wycliffe at Lutterworth, Leicestershire, along with Nicholas of Hereford and John Aston, and became one of Wycliffe's disciples.

-Wycliffe's disciples were called Lollards; a name perhaps derived the medieval Dutch word meaning "to mutter".
+Wycliffe's disciples were called Lollards; a name perhaps derived from the medieval Dutch word meaning "to mutter".
 This may have reflected a Lollard's practice of vocal reading of the Scripture.
 The most important group of Lollards were a group of knights who were a part of the king's court.
 Sir William Neville, Sir John Montague and Sir William Beachamp were a part of this group and had the support of the Black Prince and his younger brother John of Gaunt, reflecting the tradition of noble anticlericalism.

-At Lutterworth, it has been traditionally held that Purvey, with Wycliffe's concurrence, revised the 1382 Middle English EV (Earlier Version) translation of the Bible, probably originally mostly done by Nicholas of Hereford and perhaps with Wycliffe, known as the LV (Later Version.)
+At Lutterworth, it has been traditionally held that Purvey, with Wycliffe's concurrence, revised the 1382 Middle English EV (Earlier Version) translation of the Bible, probably originally mostly done by Nicholas of Hereford and perhaps with Wycliffe, known as the LV (Later Version).
 The revised LV version of the Bible associated with Purvey's name was completed in 1388.

 The LV revision use more idiomatic Middle English.
 The 1382 EV translation has been a more verbatim rendering of the Vulgate and had little consideration for the differences between the Latin and the English, making some passages confusing.

 The Later Version translation itself does not contain unusual or heretical renderings, and was so widely accepted that it was owned by obedient churchmen and bishops alike, when not accompanied by seditious or heretical material.